Missouri firefighters are a brave and elite group of individuals who put their lives on the line every day to save the lives of others.

 Volunteer Firefighters and Workers Compensation

-Around the country and in Missouri, you will find that volunteers make up close to 70% of all firefighters.
+Around the country and in Missouri, volunteers make up close to 70% of all firefighters.
 Working mainly in smaller communities, these men and women typically are paid a menial salary, if any at all, in exchange for the opportunity to put their safety at risk to save others.
 The very structure of these volunteer fire departments and the lack of money that most have made it challenging to ensure that each hard-working member will be able to receive workers’ compensation benefits in the event of an injury.

 As a general rule, insurance companies avoid risk, ironically, the complete opposite of what a firefighter does.
 This can cause problems for volunteer departments that cannot afford to pay higher premiums yet need insurance to protect their firefighters.
 In contrast, the firefighters are busy protecting the community.